 2.5.
 Records for vehicles carrying postal articles

-Tachographs must be fitted and used on all vehicles with a permissible maximum weight in excess of 3.5 tonnes that carry parcels and letters on postal services.
+Tachographs must be fitted and used on all vehicles with a permissible maximum weight in excess of 3.5 tonnes that are used to carry parcels and letters on postal services.
 Drivers of such vehicles may be exempt from the EU rules on drivers’ hours (see EU rules exemptions) but, if so, must still comply with the GB domestic rules and keep a written record of their work.

 2.6.
 Travelling abroad

-The GB domestic rules apply only in GB, but you must observe the national rules of the countries in which you travel.
+The GB domestic rules apply only in GB, but drivers must observe the national rules of the countries in which they travel.
 The embassies of these countries will be able to assist in establishing the rules that might apply.

 For example, German national rules require drivers of goods vehicles between 2.8 and 3.5 tonnes to record details of their journeys in an AETR-style log book.
 This means that UK drivers have to use the log book when they set out and while driving through the countries on journeys to or through Germany.
 Copies of these log books can be obtained from the Road Haulage Association (Tel: 01733 263434).